odow/StochDualDynamicProgram.jl/README.md

   - No cut selection is applied
 - `LevelOne(frequency::Int)`
   - This heuristic removes those cuts that are level one dominated (de Matos, Philpott, Finardi (2015).
 Improving the Peformance of Stochastic Dual Dynamic Programming.
 Journal of Computational and Applied Mathematics 290: 196-208).
-  - The heuristic is run each time `frequency` cuts have been added to the model.
+  - The algorithm is run every `frequency` iterations.
 - `Deterministic(frequency::Int)`: solves an LP for each constraint to determine whether cut is currently defining at any point in state space.
-  - The heuristic is run each time `frequency` cuts have been added to the model.
+  - The algorithm is run every `frequency` iterations.

 Note: Tuning the `frequency` parameter is a trade off between the model creation time, and the model solution time.
 If the model takes a short time to solve relative to the creation time, a low value for `frequency` may hurt performance.
 However, if the model takes a long time to solve relative to the creation time, aggressive cut selection (i.e.  `frequency` is small) may help performance.

 #### Parallelisation
-You can change the parallelisation options by constructing a `Parallel()` type and passing it one or both of the following in any order.
-The default is to run the pass in serial mode on a single processor.
+You can change the parallelisation options with the `Parallel([;forward=true, backward=true, montecarlo=true])` constructor.
+The default, `Serial()`, is to run the pass in serial mode on a single processor.
-- `ConvergenceTest()`
-  - Convergence test (simulation) passes are conducted independently on all available processors.
+- `montecarlo::Bool = true`: Convergence test (simulation) passes are conducted independently on all available processors.
 This option scales well with the number of processors due to the independent nature of estimating the objective of the policy.
-- `BackwardPass(n::Int)`
+- `forwardpass::Bool = true`: Forward pass scenarios are computed independently in parallel (when more than one scenario is sampled per iteration).
- - `n` backwards (cutting) passes are computed independently on all available processors before the cuts are shared and syncronised across all processors.
+- `backwardpass::Bool = true`: Cuts are computed independently for each trajectory sampled on the forward pass.
- - Tuning this parameter is a trade off between the parallel overhead (copying the model and cuts between processors) and the extra cuts discovered by solving in parallel.
-For small models, it is likely that low values of `n` may reduce performance due to this additional overhead.
-In addition, since cuts are discovered independently, cuts generated on one processor will not benefit from the cuts generated on other processors until they are combined.

-#### The actual solve
-The `solve(m::SDDPModel [; kwargs...])` function solves the SDDP model `m`.
-There are the following keyword parameters:
-- `maximum_iterations::Int` default = `1`
-  - The maximum number of iterations (cutting passes, convergence testing) to complete before termination
-- `convergence::Convergence([;simulations=1, frequency=1, terminate=false, quantile=0.95, variancereduction=true])`
-  - `simulations::Int` default = `1`
-    - The number of realisations to conduct when testing for convergence
-  - `frequency::Int` default = `1`
-    - Simulate the expected cost of the policy (using n=`simulations`) every `frequency` iterations and output to user
-  - `terminate::Bool` default = `false`
-    - If a convergence test is conducted with the bounds found to have converged, and `terminate=true`, method will terminate.
-Otherwise the method will terminate at `maximum_iterations`.
-      - We choose to default this to false since if there is high variance in objective, the method may terminate earlier than desired.
-  - `quantile::Float64` default = `0.95`
-    - Level of confidence interval to construct when testing for convergence
-  - `variancereduction::Bool` default = `true`
-    - Use antithetic variates when simulating the policy to reduce the variance in the estimate
-- `risk_measure::RiskMeasure` default = `Expectation()`
-  - See section Risk Measures above.
-- `cut_selection::CutSelectionMethod` default = `NoSelection()`
-  - See section Cut Selection above.
-- `parallel::Parallel` default = `Parallel()`
-  - See section Parallelisation above.

 ### Simulate Policy
 The `simulate(m::SDDPModel, n::Int, variables::Vector{Symbol}; parallel::Bool=false)` function simulates `n` realisations of the policy given by a converged SDDP model `m`.
 It returns a dictionary with an entry for each variable given in `variables`.
 Each dictionary entry is a vector corresponding to the stages in the model.
 Each item in the vector is a vector of the `n` values that the variable took in the `n` realisations.
 If `parallel=true` the the `n` realisations are distributed across all available processors and computed independently.